 This generation loves to spend more on organic products or buys a new car instead of repaying home mortgage debt.
 Auto loans, for example, have a 14 percent share in the recently opened accounts for millennials, while it was restricted to only 1 percent when Generation X was of the same age in 1998.
 In short, the existing credit score system doesn’t sync well with the spending habits of millennials.

 We still Follow the old FICO Model

 FICO model originated in 2004, includes the data from 1995 to 2000, and the major credit bureaus still consider it to calculate a credit score, to decide the eligibility of an individual for a loan.
 It is important to understand that while consumer behavior has changed and more granular data is available, sticking to the same old model that was incorporated into the automated underwriting engine 20 years ago isn’t a smart thing to do.

 Nonetheless, as a complete revamp of the credit system is nowhere on the cards, here is an overview of the FICO model to help you understand how credit works:

-The payment history of an individual gets 35 percent weightage in the credit score.
+The payment history of an individual gets 35 percent weight in the credit score.
 Millennials have a short history because of their age and the fact that they get access to credit cards later than the earlier generations, results in a disproportionate impact on the credit score.

 The amount of debt an individual owes accounts for 30 percent of the credit score.
 Millennials often have credit cards with low limits, which means they are more vulnerable to max-outs, and it brings their credit score down, irrespective of whether the payments are made on time.